mathewmahoney/stake-web-sdk/README.md

 - It is all good to have that error screen for now, because we have not connected to the RGS with DEV mode.
 We will show you later how to do that.

+- For more information about how the authentication is handled, please refer to [Authenticate.svelte](https://github.com/StakeEngine/web-sdk/blob/main/packages/components-shared/src/components/Authenticate.svelte)

 <a name="buildAGame"></a>

 ## Build a game